 Is there a word limit to my thesis?

-The normal maximum length of a PhD, EngD, MD or ChM is 100,000 words; the normal maximum length of an MPhil thesis is 70,000 words; and the normal maximum length of a Master’s degree thesis is 40,000 words.
+The normal maximum length of a PhD, EngD, MD or ChM is 100,000 words and the normal maximum length of a Master’s degree thesis is 40,000 words.

 Your word count includes appendices and footnotes but excludes bibliographies, statistical and computational compilations, analogous illustrative material (maps, facsimile documents, etc), and, where appropriate, other materials such as field notes and transcriptions of interviews.